mholling/nswtopo/README.markdown

 * The [Ruby programming language](http://ruby-lang.org).
 You'll need at least Ruby 2.3, or better yet the latest stable release (2.4.1 as of August 2017).
 * [ImageMagick](http://imagemagick.org), a command-line image manipulation tool.
 Only the 8-bit (Q8) version is needed and will work faster and with less memory than the 16-bit version, particularly for larger maps.
 * The [GDAL](http://gdal.org) command-line utilities.
 These are utilities for processing geospatial raster data.
 Version 1.9.x (January 2012) or later is needed.
-* [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) web browser, for creating a raster image of your map.
+* [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) web browser, for getting font information and creating a raster image of your map.
 * [Inkscape](http://inkscape.org/) (a vector graphics editing program), if you wish to make manual edits or additions to your map.
 * A zip command utility, if you wish to produce KMZ maps.